mehulagg/gitlab/doc/architecture/blueprints/database/scalability/patterns/read-mostly.md

 With or without caching implemented, we also must make sure to read data from database replicas if we can.
 This supports our efforts to scale reads across many database replicas and removes unnecessary workload from the database primary.

-GitLab's [database load balancing for reads](https://gitlab.com/gitlab-org/gitlab/-/blob/master/ee/lib/gitlab/database/load_balancing.rb) sticks to the primary after a first write or when opening an explicit transaction.
+GitLab [database load balancing for reads](https://gitlab.com/gitlab-org/gitlab/-/blob/master/ee/lib/gitlab/database/load_balancing.rb) sticks to the primary after a first write or when opening an explicit transaction.
 In the context of read-mostly data, we strive to read this data outside of a transaction scope and before doing any writes.
 This is often possible given that this data is only seldomly updated (and thus we're often not concerned with reading slightly stale data, for example).
-However, it can be non-obvious that this query cannot be sent to a replica because of a previous write or or transaction.
+However, it can be non-obvious that this query cannot be sent to a replica because of a previous write or transaction.
 Hence, when we encounter read-mostly data, it is a good practice to check the wider context and make sure this data can be read from a replica.

 ### Summary & Follow-Ups